Cutecat42/Cupcake_API/README.md

 GET '/api/cupcakes' - returns JSON about all cupcakes.

-POST '/api/cupcakes' - include flavor,size,rating and image(optional) to create cupcake and returns JSON about cupcake.
+POST '/api/cupcakes' - include flavor,size,rating and image url(optional) to create cupcake and returns JSON about cupcake.

 GET '/api/cupcakes/cupcake-id' - returns JSON about a specific cupcake.

-PATCH '/api/cupcakes/cupcake-id' - include flavor,size,rating and image(optional) to update cupcake and returns JSON about cupcake.
+PATCH '/api/cupcakes/cupcake-id' - include flavor,size,rating and image url(optional) to update cupcake and returns JSON about cupcake.

 DELETE '/api/cupcakes/cupcake-id' - deletes specific cupcake and returns JSON advising cupcake has been deleted.